 I am known to be a very outgoing person and can interact with people from various cultures and backgrounds.
 I believe this is one of the many gifts God has bestowed upon me.
-I say this with great humbleness: as a child I was very shy and reserved.
+I say this with great humbleness: as a child, I was very shy and reserved.
 During my early years, I longed for friends.
 I wanted people to accept and like me.
 Even in high school, I felt like an outcast because I wasn’t chosen to be in what I thought was the “In” group.

-Consequently, this had a negative affect on my self-esteem.
+Consequently, this had a negative effect on my self-esteem.
 I placed little value on myself.
 My self-worth was overshadowed by the quantity of relationships versus the quality of true friendships.
 As I matured, I learned to filter through those relationships that weren’t holding me up in the best light.
 Sometimes that meant I had to light the path on my own.

 Self-acceptance our elite, and not so elite, society would have you believe that it is about who you know or who you are connected to.
-There is nothing wrong with having well-known friends or being in the circle of connected people.
+There is nothing wrong with having well-known friends or being in a circle of connected people.
 However, it becomes a problem when your self-worth is based on whom you know.

 Be you – love you!
 Wherever you think you aren’t in life yet, should never be an indication of where you are headed.
 Accept your shortcomings, mistakes; accept that some people won’t like you and some you don’t need to be connected to anyway.
 You can receive all the accolades you can stand, but until you can accept and love yourself, they are only a clanging cymbal.

-Quality not quantity networking is one of the hottest concepts in building relationships in the professional and entrepreneurial world.
+Quality, not quantity networking is one of the hottest concepts in building relationships in the professional and entrepreneurial world.
 We are taught to meet and connect with as many individuals as we can.
 Whether it is to find a new career/job, build your business or build future relationships down the road.